bourquep/weewx-me.teo/README.md

 ```

 There's not much else needed to get started.
 You can have a look at the `skin.conf` file to customize the skin to your
 liking.
-The most likely customization you'll want to make is to edit the `observations_current` variable to list which
+The most likely customization you'll want to make is to edit the `observations_current` and `observations_summary`
-observations you want on your Me.teo dashboard and in what order.
+variables to list which observations you want on your Me.teo dashboard and in what order.

 ### Google Analytics